-- Every bus stop tells you which busses stop there. - Make sure the bus is going in the right direction. - Each bus number goes in two directions. - Every bus has a number.
+- Every bus stop tells you which busses stop there. - Make sure the bus is facing the direction you wish to travel. - Each bus number goes in two directions. - Every bus has a number.
 There are 6 different busses that will stop at this bus stop. - Every city bus stop has a number at the bottom.